alexbosworth/balanceofsatoshis/README.md

 */30 * * * * /home/ubuntu/.npm-global/bin/bos send PUBKEY --max-fee 0 --message="rebalance" --amount="IF(OUTBOUND+1*m>(LIQUIDITY/2), OUTBOUND-(LIQUIDITY/2), 0)"
 ```

-If you want to 50:50 rebalance with a peer node, you can use --out-target-inbound=capacity/2
+If you want to 50:50 rebalance with a peer node, you can use
+`--out-target-inbound=capacity/2` with `bos rebalance`

 ## Alerts and Reports with `sendnotification`